NatLibFi/Skosmos/dockerfiles/README.md

 **NOTE**: `fuseki:3030` and `fuseki-cache:80` are from the internal Docker network.
 To the host machine Docker Compose is exposing these values as `localhost:3030` and `localhost:9031` respectively.
+The default host port numbers can be overriden by setting `SKOSMOS_PORT`, `FUSEKI_PORT`, and `CACHE_PORT` env variables in an `.env` file.
+This is useful when running multiple Skosmos Docker Compose instances on the same host but with different port numbers.

-To create the containers in this example setup, you can use this command from the `./dockerfiles/` directory:
+To create the containers in this example setup, you can use this command from the parent directory (where `docker-compose.yml` is located):

     docker compose up -d